James Orbinski: Academic career

+Book and film

 Orbinski's best-selling 2008 book, 'An Imperfect Offering: Humanitarian Action for the 21st Century', recounts his experiences as a physician working for MSF throughout the 1990s, including a "harrowing personal account" as MSF Chief of Mission in Rwanda during the genocide.
-It also explores the political context for medical humanitarianism, and some of the challenges for humanitarianism in the 21st Century.
+It also explores the political context for medical humanitarianism and some of the challenges for humanitarianism in the 21st century.
 'An Imperfect Offering' has been translated into five languages and has won the Writers' Trust of Canada's 2009 Shaughnessy Cohen Award for best political writing in Canada.
-It was also one of five books nominated for the 2008 Canadian Governor General's Literary Award in non-fiction, and was selected as one of National Public Radio's 2008 Top Five Political & Current Affairs Books.
+It was also one of five books nominated for the 2008 Canadian Governor General's Literary Award in non-fiction and was selected as one of National Public Radio 2008 Top Five Political & Current Affairs Books.

-Orbinski is the subject of the award-winning 2005 CBC documentary 'Evil Revisited', which documented his visit to Rwanda on the tenth anniversary of the genocide, his first such visit since the violence.'
+Orbinski is the subject of the 2005 CBC documentary 'Evil Revisited', which documented his visit to Rwanda on the tenth anniversary of the genocide, his first such visit since the violence.'

 He was also the subject of the award-winning and internationally acclaimed documentary film on medial humanitarianism, Triage: Dr. James Orbinski's Humanitarian Dilemma, which follows Orbinski's return to Somalia, Rwanda, and the Democratic Republic of Congo.
 Triage was screened at the 2008 Sundance Film Festival, and won the Amnesty International Gold Medal Award.
-It was released in theatres across Canada in the fall of 2008, and was televised in Canada and the US in 2009.
-In 2011 'Triage' was incorporated into the "War and Medicine" at the Canadian War Museum.
+It was released in theatres across Canada in the fall of 2008 and was televised in Canada and the US in 2009.
+In 2011, 'Triage' was incorporated into the "War and Medicine" at the Canadian War Museum.